 You will have to go through an adoption assessment as if you were adopting through an agency (as set out in the section above).
 However, it will be the court that reviews your assessment and makes a decision about the adoption rather than an independent adoption panel.

 The granting of an Adoption Order will take parental responsibility away from your stepchild’s other birth parent (your partner’s ex-partner).
 Therefore, if they are still involved in the child’s life, there is a risk they will oppose your application.
 We can help you deal with these issues if they arise, including representing you at family court if necessary.

-Fostering to adopt can prevent a child being moved between foster carers while adoptive parents are being found.
+Fostering to adopt and concurrent planning can prevent a child being moved between foster carers while adoptive parents are being found.
 It is most appropriate where a child is being taken into care and the local authority thinks there is little likelihood of them being able to return to their birth parents or any other family members.

 The court will then need to consider whether adoption is in the child’s best interests.
 Unfortunately, in some situations adoption does not work out even after the child has been placed with you, for example, because a previously absent family member has come forward to care for the child.
 For this reason, you should think carefully about whether you can manage the uncertainty fostering to adopt can bring.

 Our team includes international adoption solicitors who can help you adopt a child from overseas.
 Adopting a child from abroad is more difficult than adopting within the UK but it may be possible if: